peteroupc/MailLib/docs/PeterO.Text.Encodings.md

 The Encoding Standard includes UTF-8, UTF-16, and many legacy encodings, and gives each one of them a name.
 The `GetEncoding(name)`  method takes a name string and returns an ICharacterEncoding object that implements that encoding, or `null`  if the name is unrecognized.

 However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
 For email, the Encoding class includes an alternate function  `GetEncoding(name, forEmail)` .
 Setting `forEmail`  to  `true`  will use rules modified from the Encoding Standard to better suit encoding and decoding text from email messages.

+Custom Encodings

+Classes that implement the ICharacterEncoder interface can provide additional character encodings not included in the Encoding Standard.
+Some examples of these include the following:

+ * A modified version of UTF-8 used in Java's serialization formats.

+ * A modified version of UTF-7 (a universal character encoding using only 7-bit bytes) used in the IMAP email protocol.

+(Note that this library doesn't implement either encoding.)

 ### UTF8